Mexeflote

 The Mexeflote is a landing raft used by the United Kingdom's Royal Logistic Corps and the Royal Australian Navy to move goods and vehicles between ship and shore.
 It was first used by British military in the 1960s.
-It was used during the Falklands conflict, and has been used in humanitarian aid missions.
-The system is very similar to the Rhino ferry.
+It was used during the Falklands War, and has been used in humanitarian aid missions.
+The system was developed from the earlier Rhino ferry.
+The Mexeflote is named after the Military Engineering Experimental Establishment (MEXE) in the UK where it was designed, in conjunction with the neologism "flote" instead of "float".

 History

-The Mexeflote was introduced to the UK military in the 1960s, and it subsequently saw service in the Falklands War, in which three units were used, including in Southampton, where they were used in loading the Royal Fleet Auxiliary and British Navy ships going to the Falklands.
-Mexeflotes were used as causeways between ships in the open ocean, stores were driven between ships over a mexeflote causeway with Fiat Allis forklifts.
-Sgt Boultby of 17 Port Regiment, RCT was awarded the Military Medal for using his Mexeflote to rescue survivors at Bluff Cove.
+The Mexeflote was introduced to the UK military in the 1960s, and it subsequently saw service in the Falklands War, in which three units were used, including in Southampton, where they were used in loading the Royal Fleet Auxiliary and Royal Navy ships going to the Falklands.
+Mexeflotes were used as causeways between ships in the open ocean, stores were driven between ships over a Mexeflote causeway with Fiat Allis forklifts.
+Sergeant Boultby of 17 Port Regiment, RCT was awarded the Military Medal for using his Mexeflote to rescue survivors at Bluff Cove.

+In February 1983 a Mexeflote was used to move a Short Sandringham flying boat from Lee-on-Solent to Southampton docks from where it would then be moved to Southampton Hall of Aviation which was then under construction.

-In 1994, the Army ordered an additional 50 units, and in 2000 they upgraded 60 of the rafts.
+In 1994, the British Army ordered an additional 50 units, and in 2000 they upgraded 60 of the rafts.
 The Mexeflote was used during the 2010 Haiti earthquake, to transport supplies to the remote Haitian village of Anse-à-Veau from RFA Largs Bay.